madve2/md-slide/content/demo.md

 # Introduction

 > Triple stars mean the end of a slide.
-(This will make more sense if you actually open the _.md_ file.)
+(This will make more sense if you actually open the _.md_ file in a text editor.)

 * * *